 The mid-nineteenth century Pre-Raphaelite style began as the Pre-Raphaelite Brotherhood, a self-named band of reactionary male artists who met as students at London’s Royal Academy in 1848.
 Dante Gabriel Rossetti, William Holman Hunt and John Everett Millais were united in their condemnation of the Royal Academy’s old fashioned teaching methods.
-Their teacher, painter Joshua Reynolds, taught students to work in the 'Grand Manner', emulating idealised figures as seen in ancient Greece and Rome, encouraging genre and portrait painting as influenced by High Renaissance painter Raphael.

 In the 1840s, Rossetti, Millais and Hunt saw two great early Renaissance masterpieces at London’s National Gallery: Jan van Eyck’s Arnolfini Portrait, 1434, and Lorenzo Monaco’s San Benedetto Altarpiece, 1407-9.
 The paintings dazzled the young artists with their rich, jewel-like colours, photographic levels of realism and subtle Symbolist references.
 The name of their group - the Pre-Raphaelites – came from their fascination with these early Renaissance paintings, made before Raphael’s day, which they felt had a greater connection to nature and the real world.

 Another key influence on the Pre-Raphaelites was the rising trend for Romantic landscapes, exemplified by the artists John Constable, Thomas Gainsborough, and Joseph Mallord William Turner, capturing the sublime energy and emotion of the natural world.

 Styles and Subjects